 We have a great year ahead of us and I am looking forward to helping your child succeed in Year 1!
 We will be learning a lot, exploring the curriculum and of course will have loads of fun along the way.

-Mrs Harris and Miss Marsden are the teaching assistants and together we make a great team.
+Mrs Harris and Mrs Joyce are the teaching assistants and together we make a great team.

 Your child’s day may be a little more structured than it was in Reception and they may have to sit at a table for a little longer than they are used to, but they will still also be learning in a variety of ways; while moving, exploring outdoors, in groups, on the carpet or walking around the school!
 Like all year groups, Year 1 has government statutory schemes of learning to follow (the National Curriculum).
 The children will be assessed at the end of the year to see if they have reached the expected standard.
 All children are supported in order to achieve this and are given extra support and guidance if needed.